 The Effectiveness of Immunotherapy

-Patients typically undergo allergy skin testing prior to their first shot for definitive allergen substance reaction(s).
+Patients typically undergo allergy skin testing before their first shot for definitive allergen substance reaction(s).
 Allergens that turn up positive on their testing will be included in their immunotherapy.
 Patients receive weekly incremental dosages, gradually increasing over time, allowing the immune system time to build a tolerance to each substance.
-Eventually, patients reach a maintenance dose; however, the time it takes before a maintenance dosage is achieved varies from patient-to-patient.
+Eventually, patients reach a maintenance dose; however, the time it takes before a maintenance dosage is achieved varies from patient to patient.

 Get on the phone and go to the nearest emergency room if you have shortness of breath, a tight throat, or any other symptoms that worry you after getting your shot.